What is a pre-pack administration?

 Are there any other options for business debts?

 A pre-pack sale should be the last option you have.
 Those who enter a pre-pack procedure must have no way of paying off the company’s debts, so the business would end up being closed regardless.
+A licensed insolvency practitioner will determine this.

 Advantages and disadvantages of a pre-pack administration